 The Sw iss Confederation may, at the request of one or more cantons, provide financial support to businesses that suffer particular hardship as a consequence of COVID-19 owing to the nature of their economic activity.
-In principle, a case of hardship arises where a business is annual turnover is less than 60% of its multi-annual average or if the business has or had to close its operation for at least 40 days between 1 November 2020 and 30 June 2021 as a result of federal or cantonal measures to prevent the spread of COVID-19.
+In principle, a case of hardship arises where a business's annual turnover is less than 60% of its multi-annual average or if the business has or had to close its operation for at least 40 days betw een 1 November 2020 and 30 June 2021 as a result of federal or cantonal measures to prevent the spread of COVID-19.

-${\it Masterclass in Swiss Efficiency - spotlight \ on \ Switzerland's \ Government-backed \ \ COVID-19 \ \ loan \ programme \ for \ SMEs}$
+Masterclass in Swiss Efficiency - spotlight on Switzerland's Government-backed COVID-19 loan programme for SMEs